-On the other hand, upcycling in fashion has changed the way fashion consumers view the clothes they buy and wear.
+On the other hand, upcycled and recycled clothing has changed how fashion consumers view the clothes they buy and wear.

 Despite what most vegans believe, some animal products can be produced in cruelty-free ways.

-For example, ‘peace silk’ and ‘cruelty-free wool’ are products of animal origin, yet, obtained without harming animals.
+For example, ‘peace silk’ and ‘cruelty-free wool’ are products of animal origin obtained without harming animals.

 That is unlike animal leather, where the animals are killed for their skins.

 More than that, cruelty-free materials and products are often far more sustainable than their vegan counterparts.

 Stella McCartney, Mara Hoffman, and even Allbirds are some of the most loved sustainable clothing brands, using cruelty-free materials in their collections.